 Written and Directed by Lynn Smith, Music by Alexander Ary, Composited and Edited by Benoit Chagnon

-Drawn in a swirling pattern of figures and foods that float in from the void as though coming to life at that instant, Smith’s film is a larger-than-life soiree of flavours, wobbling from one distended close-up to another, creating a viewing experience that delights the senses with its manic kineticism.
-Portraying a restaurant as a jumble of heads and opinions, the film is replete with resplendent colours.
+Drawn in a swirling pattern of figures and foods that float in from the void as though coming to life at that instant, Smith’s film is a larger-than-life soiree of flavours, wobbling from one distended close-up to another, creating a viewing experience that delights the senses with its kineticism.
+Portraying a restaurant as a jumble of heads and opinions, the film is replete with resplendent colours and movement.

 Visually, Lynn’s animation seems to reflect, with an impressionistic zeal, the capricious nature of the mind; both husband and wife drift about the restaurant, mentally and physically, as well as through their own memories of the cherished and not-so-cherished past.
-As an additional reflection of the tug of wills that is part and parcel of any union, “Soup of the Day” is a light reminder of the recipe for harmony.
+As a desirable depiction of the tug of wills that is part and parcel of any union, “Soup of the Day” is a light reminder of the recipe for harmony.